exercism/website-copy/pages/become_a_maintainer.md

 Also, each track is focused, containing implementations of trivial exercises and the tools to make development easier, so there's no big codebase to get acquainted with.

+**The journey to becoming a maintainer starts with contributing to a track to demonstrate your interest, knowledge and ability.** Once you have been an active contributor for a while, then please reach out to the existing track maintainers if you would like to become a maintainer too :)

 ## Submit a Couple of Solutions

 If you haven't used Exercism before, then we recommend first submitting solutions to a couple of